plotly/falcon/NEW_CONNECTION.md

 5. Add the preview query in the PREVIEW_QUERY section
 6. Add an entry in the SAMPLE_DBS

 ## Updating the Tab.react.js
 The following are the instructions for adding the Tab React JS file
 1. Add an entry for the connection label

+## New Datastore file
-## Datastore file should have the following functions
+This file should be added in the following location backend/persistent/datastores

 ```javascript

 /**